 Located at the west end of the National Mall, the Lincoln Memorial is one of the principal landmarks of Washington DC, its stately form overlooking the Reflecting Pool, a gleaming stretch of water that lays sprawled before its base.
-Daniel Chester French's 19-foot (5.7-meter) statue of Lincoln seated and deep in thought, watches over the nation he helped create, alongside the carved text of the Gettysburg Address, provides a glimpse into a weighty period of American history.
+Daniel Chester French's 19-foot (5.7-meter) statue of Lincoln, seated and deep in thought, watches over the nation he helped create, alongside the carved text of the Gettysburg Address, providing a glimpse into a weighty period of American history.
 The memorial itself draws inspiration from the Greek architectural style, its 36 Doric columns represent the number of states in the union at the time of Lincoln's death.
 Surrounded by greenery on the banks of the Potomac River, the Lincoln Memorial makes for a soul-stirring, picturesque sight, a fitting ode to one of the nation's most revered Presidents.

 Best known for its vast collection of azaleas, (a popular porch-flower), this 446-acre (180-hectare) garden park has much else to offer.
 Fountains, pools and open space separate a series of focused gardens at the United States National Arboretum.
 The National Bonsai Collection, a gift from Japan, is a fascinating exhibit of tiny trees.
 Other notable sections are the aquatic garden (filled with lotuses of many varieties) and the National Herb Garden.